 Our local Tallahassee technicians will take the time to listen to you, diagnose the problem, and then explain exactly what is needed to make the repairs.
 We understand that for some people car repair can be an intimidating experience, and that is why we want to provide you with knowledge and insight to assist in your decision making process.

 Lisa herself has been in the auto repair business for 32 years, proudly owning her own collision repair facility since 2002.
 Lisa’s Paint and Body is fully licensed and certified and capable of handling any repair, big or small, from a parking lot scratch or knocking a mirror off in your garage, to the unsettling impact with another vehicle…we handle them all with professionalism and ease.

 - Chip & Scratch Repair

 - Dent Repairs

 - Frame Straightening

-- Free Estimates By Appointment Only – Please Contact Us To Schedule
+- Free Estimates By Appointment Only On Tuesdays and Thursdays – Please Contact Us To Schedule

 - Glass & Windshield Replacement

 Our brand-new state of the art building is fully capable of handling all makes and models of cars, both foreign and domestic.
 Our paint department consistently matches the repair area refinish to your vehicle’s paint code; so if you have a funky avocado green VW Bug, or a gorgeous midnight blue Jaguar, exactlywe are capable of precision color match.

 Our car technicians here at Lisa’s Paint & Body work to get your vehicle ready as soon as possible.
 We promise to give you the right solution for your automobile.